Approximate Modularity Revisited: Improved Upper Bounds

 Using our techniques, the upper bound on $\Kalton$ can be improved even further.
 The sources of these improvements are twofold.
 First, all of our results are derived using bi-regular expanders; better bounds can be obtained using more sophisticated expanders.
 Second, improvements can be obtained by using additional properties of $\epsilon$-modular functions to improve the bounds in Lemma~\ref{lem:avg-of-intersect}.
-Improvements of the second type are demonstrated in Appendix \ref{appx:UB-strong}, where it is shown that $\Kalton < 12.65$ (establishing Theorem~\ref{thm:upper15}).
+Improvements of the second type are demonstrated in this section, where the main result is showing that $\Kalton < 12.65$ (establishing Theorem~\ref{thm:upper15}).